How to Read Barcodes From Image Files (JPEG, PNG, GIF, TIFF, SVG, BMP)

 Setting Barcode Reader Options

-Feeling barcode reading too slow?
-Barcode too small in the picture and IronBarcode cannot read?
+Finding barcode reading too slow?
+Is the barcode too small in the picture, making IronBarcode unable to read it?
 Want to read only certain areas of an image?
-Want to read only certain type of barcodes in an image with mixtures of barcodes?
+Want to read only certain types of barcodes in an image with a mixture of barcodes?
 Want to improve overall reading performance?
 Worry no more!

 BarcodeReaderOptions